rockettheme/docs/Docs/wordpress/themes/hexeris/demo_header.md

 Header Section
 -----
-![][demo8]
+![][demo]

 Here's the widget breakdown for the Header section:

 * Gantry Logo
 * Gantry Divider
 * Gantry Menu
+* Gantry Divider
+* RokAjaxSearch

 The header section remains the same across the entire demo site.
-For this reason, it exists in the default Widget Override menu.
+For this reason, it exists in the default **Widget Override** menu.
 It's also a fairly simple section to set up.

 #### Gantry Logo
 The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].